open-cloud/open-cloud.github.io.old/0_overview.md

 its clean separation of data representation and presentation.
 The *Data Model* codifies the abstract objects, the relationship among those objects, and the operations on those objects.
-It is the heart of XOS, and so we briefly introduce the key object types below.
+It is the heart of XOS, and so we briefly introduce the key object types in the next section.

-On top of these abstractions is a set of *Views* (perspectives) that defines how various actors interact with XOS.
+On top of these abstractions is a set of *Views* that defines how various actors interact with XOS.
 These include traditional cloud tenants, service developers, and cloud operators.
 We expect the set of views to evolve over time, so for example, if OpenCloud one day supports a suite of content distribution services, it might be useful to create a "Content Provider" view.

-Below the Model sits a collection of controller plugins that react to changes in the Model by manipulating the interfaces to the constituent services.
+Below the Model sits a collection of controller plugins that react to changes in the Data Model by manipulating the interfaces to the constituent services.
 We call this set of plugins -- and the framework in which they execute -- the *Observer*.
-The Observer has the challenging job of ensuring configuration state remains consistent across all levels of the distributed system, from the authoritative state maintained in the XOS data base, to the per-service state maintained in each service controller, to the local state in the widely distributed instances that implement each service.
+The Observer's job is to ensure configuration state remains consistent across all levels of the distributed system, from the authoritative state maintained in the XOS data base, to the per-service state maintained in each service controller, to the local state in the distributed instances that implement each service.
 This is a challenging technical problem, and our approach is informed by a decade of experience controlling PlanetLab nodes and slices distributed across hundreds of sites around the world.
 A companion [whitepaper](http://opencloud.us/docs/Observer.pdf) describes the